K-eL/vscode-vue-files/README.md

 "vscode-vue-files.lifecycle.showRenderTriggeredScriptOption": false
 ```

-## Release Notes
-### 1.1.0

-* Many code quality improvements.
-* Included many other options that can be enabled/disabled through settings.
-* Added a fancy menu and better description for the settings.
-* Previous settings were removed, now more general settings were included to show the menu options.
-* Included the base template of a working V-Model for new components (can be disabled on settings).
-* Improved how component name is generated based on the given string.
-### 1.0.0

-* Initial release.
-* Users can choose between Options API and Composition API.
-* Users can choose Javascript or Typescript as script language.
-* Users can choose Css or Scss as style language.

 ## Disclaimer

->**Important:** This extension due to the nature of it's purpose will create
+> **Important:** This extension due to the nature of it's purpose will create
-files on your hard drive and if necessary create the respective folder structure.
+> files on your hard drive and if necessary create the respective folder structure.
-While it should not override any files during this process, I'm not giving any guarantees
+> While it should not override any files during this process, I'm not giving any guarantees
-or take any responsibility in case of lost data.
+> or take any responsibility in case of lost data.

 ## License